 PTZ Cameras get their name from their point, tilt and zoom capabilities.
 These security cameras are able to point in any direction, tilt when needed and zoom in to potential trespassers, or licence plates.
 They allow security agents to track persons on the property to determine whether or not they’re a threat to your assets.
 Especially on auto malls that typically have their inventory on display, without a fenced perimeter.

 Real-time crime verification is the process our Command Center Operators or security agents use to determine whether or not there is a threat to your property based on a triggered camera event.
 Camera analytics send clips of footage to the North American Command Center, which are then classified by a trained security operator.
 Some classifications examples include; person seen – no threat, authorized person on-site, or suspicious person seen – police dispatched.
 Our Redhanded solution verifies crimes in progress and reports to local law enforcement.
 Our customers have played a major role in decreasing crime in local communities by their commitment to catching criminals in the act.
 If you’re interested in learning more about how you can eliminate crime on outdoor properties; such as auto dealerships and construction sites, check out our Redhanded Human Detection Technology.

 If you’re looking for an indoor security system with real-time crime verification, check out Stool Pigeon.

 What is access control?

 Every business employs some form of access control.
 You want to control who goes where and when on your premises.
 Access control also allows you to track time and attendance.
-It could be mechanical locks on your windows and doors, an electronic card reader, or biometrics which verify your credentials on site.
+It could be mechanical locks on your windows and doors, an electronic card reader, or biometrics that verify your credentials on-site.
 You can install a basic card reader into a parking garage, or an enterprise system across several locations.